 The Stuart Hall Library Research Network is a forum for postgraduate researchers to introduce an aspect of their work, followed by a discussion.

 The Stuart Hall Library Research Network is a meeting place for discussion of practice-based or more conventional forms of research that may include: curatorial practice; visual arts; global art; film and media; cultural studies; cultural activism; postcolonial studies; literary studies, including criticism and theory.
-We are also looking for exciting and engaging ways of uncovering your research, presenting in a variety of forms.
+We are also looking for exciting and engaging ways of uncovering research, presenting in a variety of forms.
 This might include individual presentations, presentations in pairs, in conversation/dialogue with each other, or presenting a group project.

 If you are interested in introducing your research to an informal, engaged audience, please email a 250 word summary of your intended presentation to Sonia Hope, Library Manager at firstname.lastname@example.org